GoblinForge/MythicKey/README.md

 - **⏳ Pre-Pull Countdown** *(Planned Feature)*: After the ready check, a short countdown will notify the group before the dungeon starts, allowing Demon Hunters and others to prepare.

-- **📢 Mythic+ Key Announcer** *(Planned Feature as part of GobLib API)*: Announces your Mythic+ key to the group chat automatically when acquired, when a dungeon is completed, and when accepting a Mythic+ key from LFG for reference.
-This feature can be toggled on/off and will post only the key received from the leader (key host) to reduce unnecessary spam.
+- **📢 Mythic+ Key Announcer**: Announces your Mythic+ key to the group chat automatically when acquired, when a dungeon is completed, and when accepting a Mythic+ key from LFG for reference.
+This feature can be toggled on/off with the /mkann command and will post only the key received from the leader (key host) to reduce unnecessary spam.

 - **⏳ Mythic+ Timer (Planned Feature): Provides an in-game timer to help players track and optimize their Mythic+ dungeon run**.